Are you confused about whether Kaplan SAT prep is worth the investment? I’ll help you figure out.

 In Kaplan, you are promised 50+ exceptional video lessons that narrow down complication sections into simple learning modules to learn efficiently.

-Along with the video lessons, you get 1000+ practice questions that you can use to revise your learning acquired from Kaplan.
+Along with the video lessons, you get 1000+ practice questions.
+Which you can use to revise your learning acquired from Kaplan.
 Even if you are stuck in a particular practice question in Kaplan, you can refer to the explanation under the question.

 Although the number of practice questions might seem limited, the selection of questions guarantees quality over quantity.
 Regarding the curriculum, Kaplan has a robust approach where you learn, drill, and practice as and when you complete.

-The schedule flexibility in Kaplan is worth buying because not every student has the time to put in the hard work and study for their SAT exam religiously.
+The schedule flexibility in Kaplan is worth buying.
+It’s because not every student has the time to put in the hard work and study for their SAT exam religiously.

 Coming to ease of use, Kaplan ensured to make a well-designed responsive, and informative interface.
 The dashboard setup is excellent with easy-to-click tools.